Taxco de Alarcón (municipality)

+Geography

 The terrain has an average altitude of 1,752 meters, which ranges from 1,000 meters to 2,300 meters.
 Seventy five percent of its territory consists of rugged mountains, twenty percent is semi-flat and only five percent is flat.
 The flatter lands are in the lower elevations.
 The major rivers here are the Taxco and the Temixco, with a number of arroyos that feed into them during the rainy season.
 There is a lake that is filled only part of the year and a small dam called San Marcos.

 The climate in Taxco ranges from hot and relatively moist in the flatlands to warm and relatively moist in the higher mountainous areas.
 Average temperatures for the year range between 18 and 20 C. Most of the municipality is covered in semi-tropical foliage which has a tendency to drop leaves during the dry season from October to May.
 In the highest elevations, pine and oak forests can be found.

+Economy

 Most of the municipality's natural resources lie underground in the form of gold, silver, lead, copper, and zinc deposits.
 Above ground a number of species of timber trees exist as well as areas for agriculture and livestock.
 Principle crops grown in the municipality are corn, peanuts, luffa sponges, beans and tomatillos.
 Livestock consists of pigs, goats, horses and some fowl.
 Most of the industry here revolves around mining precious metals as well as the manufacture of drywall and masonry materials.